Stacking Habits

 Stacking Gospel Habits

 Throughout the centuries, Christians have discovered certain practices that help to form and shape us as we follow Jesus.
-These practices include things like reading and listening to Scripture, praying, participating in the life of a local church, observing Sabbath, and more.
+These practices include reading and listening to the Bible, praying, going to a local church, resting on Sabbath, and more.

 Books like Spiritual Disciplines for the Christian Life have helped us to understand these habits and how to apply them in our lives.